MatejTribula/cv_application/README.md

 # TO FIX / TO ADD
-- clean up the syntax
-- finish styling
+- finish styling for submited forms